krisb1220/minesweeper/README.md

   a.
 Fixed error`Can't read property hasFlag of undefined`  when a number is clicked
   b.
 Fixed bug where cell highlighting functionality wasn't working when a number is clicked
+  c.
+Added functionality to to Easy Dom function `$()` to accept numbers as ID and Class names

 ====================================